chandrunarayan/idmd/lessons/week3/readme.md

   // let x either be the value of xVol or stay as x, whichever is currently greater xMax = max(xMax, xVol);

+  // map volume to x coordinate
-  // un-comment this in to see straight value of xVol var xVol = map(vol, 0, 1, 0, 600);
+  var xVol = map(vol, 0, 1, 0, 600);
   // let xMax either be the value of xVol or stay as x, whichever is currently greater xMax = max(xMax, xVol);

-  // Draw ellipses for instantaneous volume and Max volume fill(0, 0, 255);
+  // Draw ellipses for both instantaneous volume and Max volume fill(0, 0, 255);
   ellipse(xVol, 200, 50, 50);
   fill(255, 0, 0);